yarnpkg/berry/packages/docusaurus/docs/advanced/03-pnp/pnp-spec.md

     1. Let `referenceOrAlias` be the entry from `manifest.fallbackPool` referenced by `ident`

-    2. Return it immediatly, whether it's defined or not
+    2. Return it immediately, whether it's defined or not

 ### FIND_PNP_MANIFEST